 Rick Gibson, CEO and Founder

 Rick leads the charity’s Executive Board, overseeing fundraising, strategy, programme development and industry liaison, reporting to board of trustees.
-Rick created, organises and chairs the BGI’s Games Education Summit.
+Rick created, organises and chairs the BGI’s Games Education Summit and co-founded Games Careers Week.
 A games strategist for 20 years, Rick founded 2 pan-industry campaigns: Games Up?, which successfully campaigned for the introduction of Video Games Tax Relief (VGTR) and the British Games Institute campaign, which won the support of over 560 orgainsations and recently became the charity the BGI.
 Rick has long campaigned for government recognition of and support for the games industry’s cultural and economic impact.
 Rick was the first to call for VGTR in 2006, produced the first census of the UK games sector in 2007 and generated the first economic impact data for the games sector in 2008.
-As co-founder and director of Games Investment Consulting, Rick advised over 100 games, media and finance companies on games strategy.
+As co-founder and director of Games Investment Consulting, Rick has advised over 110 games, media and finance companies on games strategy.

 Tope Imevbore, Head of Finance